NicholasSeward/JitScript/README.md

 JitScript is a unique 2D programming language developed in-house at **Jitter**.
 Crafted by **Hector Sere, Employee #2** (the go-to fixer who knows the Jitter codebase better than his own children, albeit a tad burnt out), this language is designed so that _new interns_ can maintain and extend the system alongside Hector.

-The language files use the extension `program.💾`.
+The language files use the save icon for the extension `program.💾`.

 ---